 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity in a check transaction to commit check fraud.
-Identity theft is a class 4 felony in Colorado.
-Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.
+Identity theft can be a felony or a misdemeanor.

 4.2 Bad Checks C.R.S.
 18-5-512

 Under Colorado law, it is a crime to pay with a check knowing that you do not have enough money to cover the funds.
-The crime of issuing bad checks in Colorado is a class 3 misdemeanor that carries penalties of up to six months in jail and $750 in fines.
+The crime of issuing bad checks in Colorado is a petty offense that carries penalties of up to 10 days in jail and $300 in fines.
 In addition, the defendant may have to pay restitution for the amount of the bad check.

 4.3 Theft/Larceny C.R.S.
 18-4-401

 The crime of theft or larceny in Colorado involves using someone else’s property in a manner that deprives the other person permanently of the use or benefit of the property.
 Writing bad checks to obtain things of value may be considered a type of theft.
 The punishment for theft is based on the value of the property stolen.